Al Jazeera journalist killed during Israeli raid in West Bank | Law-Order

 A prominent Palestinian-American Al Jazeera reporter was shot dead during an Israeli raid in the occupied West Bank on Wednesday, and Israel said it was launching an investigation to try to determine who killed her.
 Veteran journalist Shireen Abu Akleh, 51, was wearing a press vest that clearly marked her as "Press" while reporting in the city of Jenin, the Qatar-based outlet said.

+"The Israelis have the wherewithal and the capabilities to conduct a thorough, comprehensive investigation," Price told a news briefing.
+United Nations Secretary-General Antonio Guterres was "appalled" by the killing and called on "the relevant authorities to carry out an independent and transparent investigation" to ensure that those responsible are held accountable, deputy U.N. spokesman Farhan Haq said in a statement.

-CASUALTIES Samoodi said Israeli forces "suddenly opened fire" towards Abu Akleh and himself during the Jenin operation.
-He disputed an Israeli military account that gunmen were nearby when the two journalists were shot.
+CASUALTIES The journalist Samoodi said Israeli forces "suddenly opened fire" towards Abu Akleh and himself during the Jenin operation.
+He disputed an Israeli military account that gunmen were nearby when the two were shot.

 Since March, Palestinians and members of Israel's Arab minority have killed 18 people, including three police officers and a security guard, in attacks in Israel and the West Bank that have mostly targeted civilians.
 Some of the assailants have come from Jenin.
 The city has been a main target of Israeli arrest raids in the West Bank that have often sparked clashes and brought the number of Palestinians killed by Israeli forces or armed civilians since the beginning of the year to at least 42.